richardgaywood/paydata.org/content/sprawlrunners/characters/cyberware.md

 **Implant points: 1** \
 **Required: cybereryes**

-When using a smartlinked weapon, the shooter may ignore up to 2 points of penalties due to range, cover, called shot, speed, or scale.
-(For ease of use, this is the same as the list of penalties affected by the Aim action.)
-This stacks with the Aim action.

-If there are no penalties from any of those categories that effect the roll, the smartlink adds +1 to the Shooting roll instead.
+No changes to Sprawlrunners RAW; cancels 2 points of penalties when making a Shooting roll with a smartgun.
 {{% /pageinfo %}}